The research, synthesis, and writing skills I built at WAC are also invaluable to what I do.

 My liberal arts education has fundamentally shaped how I see the world.
 I will always be thankful for the layered and nuanced thinking that I learned at WAC.
 With the help of an LAE, a person can achieve a more holistic understanding of society than someone who has studied only engineering or only economics.

-I’ve observed that if you apply yourself in an LAE program (and pick up some practical business skills while you’re there) you can go into just about any field.
+I’ve observed that if you apply yourself in a LAE program (and pick up some practical business skills while you’re there), you can go into just about any field.
 Furthermore, people who thrive in an LAE environment and mindset are excellently suited for leadership roles.